 What can employers do?

 Employer-sponsored wellness programs can go a long way toward making sure employees seek and receive preventive care.
-For instance, several of Aflac’s insurance policies offer wellness benefits that pay policyholders for getting routine checkups.
-And there are also telemedicine programs available in many states that are designed to help alleviate logistical problems like transportation, even if additional visits need to be in person.
+For instance, several of Aflac’s insurance policies offer wellness benefits to policyholders for getting routine checkups.
+And there are also telemedicine programs available in many states that are designed to help with logistical problems like transportation, even if additional visits need to be in person.

 Perhaps most importantly, wellness and preventive care must be a part of the culture of a company.
 Benefits decision-makers should communicate with employees about the importance of routine care and emphasize options that may be more attractive to some employees, such as telehealth appointments.